-Tutor observation evidence can also include tutorial records (when written by your tutor) and tutor feedback on case presentations and group discussions, including contributions to seminars, group-work and training group supervision.
+Tutor observation evidence will also include tutorial records (when written by your tutor) and tutor feedback on your case presentations.
+It could also include tutor feedback on group discussions including contributions to seminars, group-work and group training supervisor's supervision.